If you’re like 68% of adult Americans, you’re probably taking one or more dietary supplements every day.

 But how often do you look at the supplement facts label on the side of the packaging?
 Not often, I’ll bet.

-According to a study by the University of Minnesota, people tend to say they look at nutrition labels a lot more than they actually do – which is hardly surprising.
-With the sheer amount of unfamiliar information contained on supplement labels, it can definitely be a confusing task to fully read and understand them – and consequently, equally difficult to make healthy, informed decisions regarding the products we buy and consume.
+According to a study by the University of Minnesota, people tend to say they look at what dietary supplement labels include a lot more than they actually do – which is hardly surprising.
+With the sheer amount of unfamiliar information found on supplement labels, it can definitely be a confusing task to fully read and understand them – and consequently, equally difficult to make healthy, informed decisions regarding the products we buy and consume.

 Why It’s Important To Read Supplement Labels